-Special thanks to Duren Thompson, Synthia Clark and Lisa Shipley who were the student and staff contributors to this Policy for the LDT and IT Online programs.
-This policy developed the programs to better serve the field and to better enable our learners to navigate the expectations of practicing professionals in Instructional Design and Technology, both as a field of scholarship and one of practicing design.
+Special thanks to Duren Thompson, Synthia Clark, and Lisa Shipley who were the student and staff contributors to this Policy for the LDT and IT Online programs.
+This policy developed the three programs to better serve the field and to better enable our learners to navigate the expectations of practicing professionals in Instructional Design and Technology, both as a field of scholarship and one of practicing design.

 1. Show commitment to the profession